-As each custom-designed module we sell utilizes our capacitive sensing technology in a design that is generally unique or specific to a customer's application, gross margin varies on a product-by-product basis, making our cumulative gross margin a blend of our product specific designs and independent of the vertical markets that our products serve.
+As each custom-designed product solution we sell utilizes our capacitive sensing technology in a design that is generally unique or specific to an OEM customer's application, gross margin varies on a product-by-product basis, making our cumulative gross margin a blend of our product specific designs and independent of the vertical markets that our products serve.
+As a virtual manufacturer, our gross margin percentage is generally not impacted materially by our shipment volume.
+We charge write-downs to reduce the carrying value of obsolete, slow moving, and non-usable inventory to net realizable value, as well as warranty costs and accruals for losses on purchase commitments, to cost of revenue.